monsoonfan/CS697_Fall2016/README.md

 2 | H | helper methods, the name "H" keeps lines of code shorter 3 | Population | methods for the specific tasks related to the population

+For details about each method, please refer to the docstring comments.

 ### Data structures, and how they are populated
 There is a global dictionary called GD, all global data is stored on it.
 There are several dictionaries on GD that store all the data and constraints for the